verstaerker/vue-bem/README.md

 * You can not change mixin classes dynamically.
 * To prevent recalculation of unchanged modifiers you need to define a computed value which returns the modifier Object (instead of an inline attribute Object).

-## How to use it
+## How to use the directive

-The vue-bem-directive is used as any other Vue.js directive.
+The vue-bem directive is used as any other Vue.js directive.

 ```
 v-bem<:element><.mixin>="<modifier>"
 ```

 All parts are optional.
 If you only use `v-bem` you will still get the block class thought.

+## TODO: mixin

 ## Install